-The 2020 Stars and Stripes Academy (SASA) will be held Thursday , May 28th through Sunday May 31st, with on-site registration opening at 12:00 p.m. on May 28th and will officially start with classroom training at 3:00 p.m. on Thursday May 28th; and conclude Sunday May 31st at 12 noon.
+The 2022 Stars and Stripes Academy (SASA) will be held Thursday , May 19th through Sunday May 22nd, with on-site check-in opening at 12:00 p.m. on May 19th and will officially start with classroom training at 3:00 p.m. on Thursday; and conclude on Sunday at 12 noon.

 Weather in Salt Lake City in May/June is very unpredictable.
 In May, the average high temperature is 71 degrees and the average low is 52 degrees.
 Wearing long or short sleeve uniforms is left to the discretion of each individual crew, but similar to D-I officiating, the crew must dress alike.
 Games will be officiated in regulation long pants and short or long sleeve shirts.
 If your shirt has an association patch which cannot be removed, it is fine to leave it on.
 As for flags and CFO patches, we will follow the standard as set forth in the 2021 CCA Mechanics Manual.
 It is expected that On-field officials have their correct position placard on the back of their uniforms.
 Non-field officials at the game locations can wear whatever is comfortable for them based upon the weather conditions.
 As for classroom training attire, we have no formal standard in place and we will leave that to the individual crews and Crew Mentors for both on and Non-field officials.

-Stars and Stripes Academy will provide light hors d’oeuvres at a Registration Social at the DoubleTree Hotel on Thursday evening, May 28th, lunch at Friday noon and breakfast vouchers provided at check-in.
+Stars and Stripes Academy will provide light hors d’oeuvres at a Registration Social at the hotel on Thursday evening, May 19th, lunch at Friday noon.
 All other meals including Friday dinner, Saturday lunch and dinner, and Sunday lunch are the responsibility of the individual officials.
 Some light snacks and water will be available during SASA, both in classroom and at the football field.
 There will be food trucks available at the football fields for spectators and officials.